Pharmaceutical Take-Back Bins Benefit Everyone

 Med-Project covers the cost of signage and educational materials for staff and patients, maintenance services, replacement bins and liners, and works with sites to coordinate the pick up and disposal of unwanted household medications.
 The program also provides 24/7 online and toll-free support with help desk agents to answer any questions participating locations may have.

 “Not only are the bins easy for our customers to use, but the support from Med-Project makes it easy for us to be a host site,” says Jhutty.
-“They take care of the installation, maintenance and are there anytime we have any questions or issues.
+“They take care of the installation, maintenance, and are there anytime we have any questions or issues.
 They help us do right by our patients and community.”

-To find a bin near you, visit medtakebackcalifornia.org.
+To find a bin near you, go to medtakebackcalifornia.org.

 Read more stories about bins in California’s Central Valley, High Desert, Los Angeles and Ventura counties, California’s North Central Valley, North Coast, Orange County, California’s Rural Mountains, San Diego County, and California’s South Central Valley.